Angelelz/WinHelloUnlock/ReadMe.md

 Available settings:

 * Enable or disable the plugin for this particular database.
 If you disable it, you will not be asked to set WinHelloUnlock every time you unlock your database.
+* Re-lock databases after unlocking them to perform an AutoType.
 * Create or delete WinHelloUnlock data for this particular database.

 Notes